FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/1-introduction-to-cmm.md

 ![Basic Usage Scenario](./images/basic-usage-scenario_01.png)

 An **application operator** acts as a service provider in the OpenStack environment.
-He books virtual machines to provide services to **end users** or to host services that he needs for his own development activities.
+This person books virtual machines to provide services to **end users** or to host services that are needed for his or her own development activities.
 CMM helps application operators ensure that their services and the servers on which they are provided are configured and working as required.

 The **OpenStack operator** is responsible for administrating and maintaining the underlying OpenStack platform.
-The monitoring and log management services of CMM enable him to ensure the availability and quality of the platform.
-He uses CMM for:
+The monitoring and log management services of CMM enable him or her to ensure the availability and quality of the platform.
+This person uses CMM for:

 - Monitoring physical and virtual servers, hypervisors, and OpenStack services.
 - Monitoring middleware components, for example, database services.